Free Budget Tracker Apps vs Paid — What Actually Works in 2026

 And what they get wrong:

-• Price creep: YNAB launched at $5/month and has raised prices three times.
+- Price creep: YNAB launched in 2004 as a one-time $60 desktop purchase, moved to a subscription model years later, and has raised that subscription price multiple times since.
 Once you've committed your data to a platform, switching costs keep you hostage.

 The One-Time Purchase Alternative